Types of evidence and where to find it

 1. Structured interviews and meetings.
 With any and all stakeholders: staff, customers, suppliers, board members, industry experts, etc.

-2. Company documents: historic plans, company reports, contracts, proposals.
+2. Company documents: historic plans, company reports, contracts, and proposals.

 3. Trade press for your industry.